nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ### 2.7 External database

-The Security Server Sidecar provides the option to configure an external database instead of the default local one by providing the remote database server hostname, server port, and superuser credentials as parameters.
+The Security Server Sidecar provides the option to configure an external database instead of the default local one.

+1. Provide the remote database server hostname, server port, and superuser credentials as parameters.
+Depending on how you install the Security Server Sidecar, you will have to provide them in different ways:

-If we are installing the Security Server Sidecar using the [Dockerhub image](#261-installation-using-dockerhub-image), we need to provide the optional parameters to the docker run command (**reference data: 1.7, 1.8, 1.9**):
+* If you are installing the Security Server Sidecar using the [Dockerhub image](#261-installation-using-dockerhub-image), you need to provide the optional parameters to the docker run command (**reference data: 1.7, 1.8, 1.9**):

 ```bash
 docker run ... -e XROAD_DB_HOST=<remote database server hostname> -e XROAD_DB_PORT=<remote database server port> -e XROAD_DB_PWD=<remote database administrator master password> ...
 ```

-If we are installing the Security Server Sidecar via the [setup script](#262-installation-using-setup-script), we need to provide the remote database server hostname and port as arguments for the script and the remote database administrator master password as environment variable as shown below:
+* If you are installing the Security Server Sidecar via the [setup script](#262-installation-using-setup-script), you need to provide the remote database server hostname and port as arguments for the script and the remote database administrator master password as environment variable as shown below:

 ```bash
 export XROAD_DB_PASSWORD=<remote database administrator master password>
 ./setup_security_server_sidecar.sh <name of the sidecar container> <admin UI port> <software token PIN code> <admin username> <admin password> <remote database server hostname> <remote database server port>
 ```

-The user for the connection will be the default database user `postgres`.
-The following configuration is needed on the remote database server to allow external access to the remote PostgreSQL database from the Security Server Sidecar:
+2. Edit the PostgreSQL configuration file in `postgresql.conf` on the remote database server to allow external access to the remote PostgreSQL database from the Security Server Sidecar (the user for the connection will be the default database user `postgres`):

 ```bash
 [...]